-Since mid-June 2005, the Department has conducted territory-wide operation code-named Operation "Grand Rooster" to check the fuel tanks of heavy vehicles.
-In addition, the Department mounted 93 joint operations with the Government departments concerned, namely the Hong Kong Police Force, Fire Services Department, Transport Department and the Environmental Protection Department (EPD), aiming neutralizing illicit fuel activities at various levels. operations brought about a strong deterrent effect.
+Since mid-June 2005, the Department has conducted a territory-wide operation code-named Operation "Grand Rooster" to check the fuel tanks of heavy vehicles.
+In addition, the Department mounted 70 joint operations with the Government departments concerned, namely the Hong Kong Police Force, Fire Services Department, Transport Department and the Environmental Protection Department (EPD), aiming at neutralizing illicit fuel activities at various levels.
+These operations brought about a strong deterrent effect, thereby preventing the use of illicit fuel with high pollutant emissions by the vehicles.